National state of emergency in NZ as cyclone wreaks havoc

 “Our thoughts are with our firefighters, and with their loved ones.
 We are also providing support to the other members of their brigade,” he told TVNZ.

-Transport authority Waka Kotahi reports about 50 road closures, including State Highway 1 in several places and key arterial roads in the Coromandel and East Coast.
+Transport authority Waka Kotahi reported about 50 road closures, including the main north-south highway in several places and key arterial roads in the Coromandel and East Coast.

 Cyclone Gabrielle will continue to wreak destruction across North Island on Tuesday.

-Red wind warnings remain in place for Auckland, Northland, the Coromandel and Taranaki, with gusts of up to 140km/h forecast.
+Red wind warnings remain for Auckland, Northland, the Coromandel and Taranaki, with gusts of up to 140km/h forecast.

 Red rain warnings have been extended in Northland, the Coromandel and Hawke’s Bay.